FriendsOfSulu/maker-bundle/README.md

 ## Feature List
 Here is a list of features this maker provides.

+:white_check_mark: **Generating a new page type `sulu:make:page-type`**
+> You can generate an XML file in the Sulu pages directory and an example template in the Twig directory.

 :question: **Generating the List XML Configruation `make:sulu:list`**
 > The basics for this are working.
 This can't generate a configuration for entities with join columns.